-Getxo is a charming, coastal community popular for its beaches, lively nightlife, and diverse cultural activities.
+Getxo is a coastal town known for its beaches, lively nightlife, and abundant cultural activities.
 It is well connected to downtown Bilbao by subway (20-25 minutes away).
-Getxo is a relatively young town—80% of the population is below the age of 60—and it is not touristy, maximizing the opportunity for students to meet local peers.
-Getxo is known for its numerous outdoor activities and cultural events including: surfing, canoeing, hiking, rollerblading, paragliding, music festivals, a medieval market, and much more.
+With a relatively young population and few tourists, Gexto provides many opportunities for students to meet local peers.

-Castilian Spanish and Basque are both official languages in Bilbao and the rest of the Basque Country.
+Castilian Spanish and Basque are both official languages in Bilbao and the rest of the Basque region.
 Basque (or Euskara) is regularly used in all aspects of life, but is never imposed on non-Basque speakers.
 Taxi drivers, shopkeepers, service representatives, professors, and homestay families all speak clear Spanish whenever a Spanish speaker is present.
-Spanish is widely used at the university, and you are advised on which classes are taught in Spanish.
 While it is not necessary to speak Basque to survive in Bilbao, you will find that learning a few words can be an enjoyable experience and open doors to making friends.

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-USAC students participating in this program have two housing options: a Spanish homestay or an off-campus apartment with other USAC, international, or local students.
-Most housing placements are located in the beach town of Getxo within walking distance to the beach and each other.
-Commuting between Getxo and downtown Bilbao, where the Business School is located, is efficient, safe, easy, and fairly quick; the metro makes several stops in Getxo and takes 20 minutes to get to downtown Bilbao.
+USAC students participating in this program have two housing options: a Spanish homestay or an off-campus apartment with other USAC students.
+Most housing placements are located in the coastal town of Getxo within walking distance to the beach and each other.
+Commuting between Getxo and downtown Bilbao, where the USAC classes are held on the UPV Business School campus, is easy and efficient.
+The metro makes several stops in Getxo and takes 20 minutes to get to downtown Bilbao.

 Students live in Spanish-speaking homes where three meals are provided daily.
 Homestays are the optimal housing arrangement because of their contribution to the program’s goals of language and cultural immersion.

-Students seeking an independent environment should consider living in an off-campus residence hall with Spanish and other international students.
-Students are responsible for their own meals.
+Students seeking an independent environment may prefer to live in shared apartments with other USAC students.
+Students living in apartments are responsible for their own meals.

 During the semester, students pay monthly rent to their host family or apartment landlord.
-Housing costs are not included in the course fee.
-Students will need to have a plan and budget in place to withdraw the amount needed for rent monthly.
-For summer programs, apartment housing is included in the program fee, although students will need to pay for their groceries/meals (if living in an apartment) or a homestay surcharge that covers meals and laundry (if living in a homestay).
+Housing costs are not included in the program fee.
+Students need to budget and have a plan to withdraw the cash needed for rent each month.
+For summer programs, housing is included in the program fee, although students will need to pay for their groceries/meals (if living in an apartment) or a homestay surcharge that covers meals and laundry (if living in a homestay).